 Change is not easy.
 If you are planning to transform learning into a learner-centered environment, this adapted chart will help you define the stages of concern when you go through the change process.
 There are descriptions for each stage along with strategies to guide change.
 Coaches and administrators found this chart helps support transforming teaching and learning when they understand the concerns teachers have about changing practice.

-My eCoach (https://my-ecoach.com) was created to support educators in an online safe and secure community.
-There are over 20,000 members.
-You own your content, data, and there is never advertising.
+My eCoach was created to support educators in an online, safe, and secure community.
+Since 2003, over 20,000 members have had access to resources, multiple features, and collaborative tools.